John W. Campbell

 Campbell began writing science fiction at age 18 while attending MIT.
-He published six short stories, one novel, and six letters in the science fiction magazine Amazing Stories from 1930 to 1931.
+He published six short stories, a novel, and eight letters in the science fiction magazine Amazing Stories from 1930 to 1931.
 This work established Campbell's reputation as a writer of space adventure.
-When in 1934 he began to write stories with a different tone, he wrote as Don A. Stuart.
-From 1930 until the later part of that decade, Campbell was prolific and successful under both names, though he stopped writing fiction shortly after he became editor of Astounding in 1937.
+In 1934, he began to write science fiction stories of a different sort under the pseudonym Don A. Stuart.
+From 1930 until 1937, Campbell was prolific and successful under both names; he stopped writing fiction shortly after he became editor of Astounding in 1937.
+In his capacity as an editor, Campbell published the earliest work, and helped shape the careers of, nearly every important science-fiction author to debut between 1938 and 1946, including Isaac Asimov, Robert A. Heinlein, Theodore Sturgeon, and Arthur C. Clarke.